LeonH20/Analog-Clock/readme.md

 # Analog-Clock
-It's an analog clock which shows u the time visually
+It's an analog clock which shows u the real world clock time

 # Features
 1. Moving hands in the clock (second hand, min. hand etc.)